MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 - Don't have the same configuration for dev/test and production environments.
 Production workloads have extra requirements for high availability and are typically more expensive.
 This configuration isn't necessary in the dev/test environment.

-- Add an Uptime SLA for production workloads.
+- Add an uptime SLA for production workloads.
 But there are savings for clusters designed for dev/test or experimental workloads where availability isn't required to be guaranteed.
 For example, the SLO is sufficient.
-Also, if your workload supports it, consider using dedicated spot node pools that run [Spot VMs](/azure/virtual-machines/windows/spot-vms).
+Also, if your workload supports it, consider using dedicated spot node pools that run [spot VMs](/azure/virtual-machines/windows/spot-vms).

     For nonproduction workloads that include Azure SQL Database or Azure App Service as part of the AKS workload architecture, evaluate if you're eligible to use [Azure Dev/Test subscriptions](https://azure.microsoft.com/pricing/dev-test/) to receive service discounts.

-- Provision a cluster with minimum number of nodes and enable the cluster autoscaler to monitor and make sizing decisions instead of starting with an oversized cluster to meet scaling needs.
+- Provision a cluster with the minimum number of nodes, and enable the cluster autoscaler to monitor and make sizing decisions instead of starting with an oversized cluster to meet scaling needs.

 - Set pod requests and limits to let Kubernetes allocate node resources with higher density so that you use hardware to capacity.

 - Consider that when you enable diagnostics on the cluster, it can increase the cost.

-- Commit to one- or three-year reserved VM instances to reduce the node costs if your workload must exist for a long period of time.
-For more information, see [Reserved VMs](/azure/architecture/framework/cost/optimize-vm#reserved-vms).
+- Commit to one-year or three-year Azure Reserved Virtual Machine Instances to reduce the node costs if your workload must exist for a long period of time.
+For more information, see [Save costs with Azure Reserved Virtual Machine Instances](/azure/virtual-machines/prepay-reserved-vm-instances).

 - Use tags when you create node pools.
 Tags help when you create custom reports to track incurred costs.
 You can use tags to track the total expenses and map any cost to a specific resource or team.
 Also, if the cluster is shared between teams, build chargeback reports per consumer to identify metered costs for shared cloud services.
 For more information, see [Specify a taint, label, or tag for a node pool](/azure/aks/use-multiple-node-pools).